 An Entity points to an existing model in your data source, which can be a data warehouse or dbt.
 Think of it like favoriting or highlighting a model that already exists so that anyone can quickly jump to the data that matters for them.
 They’re the easiest way to expose data to internal data consumers.

 Once you create Entities, you can open up Census to anyone that could benefit from direct access to your data.
-Business teams can create meaningful subsets of data with Segments or use Entities directly in reverse ETL syncs.
+Business teams can create meaningful subsets of data with Audience Hub or use Entities directly in reverse ETL syncs.